Institute for Community Leadership

 • 48% of the homes do not speak English as a first language

-With nearly 30 years of successful curriculum development and practicum, ICL is in the process of re-writing and publishing our ethical leadership curriculum series for youth and adults.
+With over three decades of successful curriculum development and practicum, ICL is in the process of re-writing and publishing our ethical leadership curriculum series for youth and adults.
 Curriculum publications will permit teachers and community leaders across the country to carry out ICL’s dynamic method independently.
 The newly published series will be accessible without needing an ICL affiliated staff to facilitate.
 The initiative actualizes the Institute for Community Leadership a “go-to” resource center for educational resources for individual and collective enlightenment.
 It is a sustainable investment in capacity for cultivation of diverse, courageous young leaders through amplification of agency curriculum, videos and educational resources.

 Components include:

-• Publication of agency core curriculum, authored by Executive Director, Dr Roy Wilson
+• Publication of agency core curriculum

-• Production of classes and supplemental readings on Human and Civil Rights, curated and presented by Dr. Mira Foster and Dr Clayborne Carson, Stanford University’s Dr. Martin Luther King Jr. Professor Emeritus, and founding Director of Sandford’s Dr. King Resource and Education Institute.
+• Production of classes and supplemental readings on Human and Civil Rights, curated and presented by Dr. Mira Foster and Dr Clayborne Carson, Stanford University’s Dr. Martin Luther King Jr. Professor Emeritus, and founding Director of Stanford's Dr. King Resource and Education Institute.
 Dr. Carson presents weekly classes to ICL youth weekly, including student dialogue and interaction.

 See below for sample videos, or visit ICL on YouTube: https://www.youtube.com/@instituteforcommunityleade9190